-- Adding the projected charge for Bin Assistance charged by the contractor to - The cost of the estimate of Estates Team' estimated time taken to complete the work.

-• The total is then divided by the number of tenants receiving the service.
+- Adding the projected charge for Bin Assistance charged by the contractor to - The cost of the estimate of Estates Team's estimated time taken to complete the work - The total is then divided by the number of tenants receiving the service

-6.3 The Garden Maintenance Service
+16.0 Garden Maintenance Service

-This service covers both individual gardens and shared gardens e.g. backcourts.
+16.1 This service covers both individual gardens and shared gardens e.g. backcourts.
 Open spaces, owned by the Association, across its areas are not included in the garden maintenance service.